strawlab/py4science-vbc/source/index.rst

 The Python language is an excellent tool for scientific computing and rapidly growing in popularity.
 It is easy to read, easy to write and it features a great selection of powerful libraries.

-Py4Science VBC (Vienna Bio Center) is a bi-monthly meeting series facilitating cross-pollination between interested parties who use Python as part of their scientific tool set.
+Py4Science VBC (Vienna Bio Center) is a monthly meeting series facilitating cross-pollination between interested parties who use Python as part of their scientific tool set.
 Those wishing to attend do not need to be expert at python programming, but familiarity with